Michael Massey Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 16th-ranked team ERA across all MLB pitching staffs (4.25).
+- The Cubs' 4.23 team ERA ranks 15th across all league pitching staffs.

-- The Cubs give up the ninth-fewest home runs in baseball (135 total, 1.1 per game).
+- The Cubs surrender the eighth-fewest home runs in baseball (136 total, 1.1 per game).

-- His last time out came on Sunday against the Toronto Blue Jays, when the right-hander threw three innings, surrendering eight earned runs while giving up eight hits.
+- His most recent appearance was on Saturday against the Toronto Blue Jays, when the lefty tossed five innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.